Monitoring, Predicting and Protecting Lake George

 Preserving the Queen of American Lakes

-Thirty-five years of monitoring the chemistry and algae in Lake George by scientists at Rensselaer’s Darrin Fresh Water Institute, with support from the Lake George Association, have demonstrated that the lake is changing.
+Over forty years of monitoring the chemistry and algae in Lake George by scientists at Rensselaer’s Darrin Fresh Water Institute, with support from the Lake George Association, have demonstrated that the lake is changing.
 Chloride inputs from road salt have tripled, algae have increased 33%, and invasive species have taken hold.
 The critical question is: how do those changes relate to the past, present and future of Lake George?
 By creating a high-resolution view of the lake’s ecosystem, the Jefferson Project provides the knowledge that enables informed decisions to protect the Queen of American Lakes.

 Founding Vision and Statement of Purpose